 Client statements are generated and available on a quarterly basis and you can access them through our portal.
 Your client must appoint you as their Account Designated Representative or Interested Party to have access, either on the STRATA IRA Application or Account Representative Designation Request form.

-Q: What tools, support and infrastructure does STRATA provide Financial Advisors to better manage their client IRA business?
+Q: What tools, support and infrastructure does STRATA provide Financial Advisors and Investment Sponsors to better manage their client IRA business?

 All the resources that an investor needs are in our Resource Center or in our Documents and Forms library, covering service needs such as how to open a Traditional, Roth, SEP or SIMPLE IRA; how to fund an IRA or take an IRA distribution; how to purchase, transfer or rollover an investment; account maintenance; investment maintenance and information on disclosures.